Advertisement

 In 2014, the Department of Justice concluded that APD had engaged in a pattern of unconstitutional use of deadly force.
 The resulting consent decree requires comprehensive reforms including:

-• Body cameras: Department-wide body-worn camera program
+• A department-wide body-worn camera program was established

-• Independent monitoring: Federal court oversight continues today
+• Federal court oversight continues today

 Scanner access has allowed journalists and community advocates to monitor police responses in real time during this reform period.
 Full encryption would eliminate a critical accountability tool while APD remains under federal supervision.